Skip to main content

 The royal procession

 The royal procession procedes makes its way along The Mall, through Horse Guards Parade, down Whitehall and Parliament Street.
-All along the route were posted members of Britain's armed forces who ‘present arms' as the royal party passes.
+All along the route are posted members of Britain's armed forces who ‘present arms' as the royal party passes.
 They contribute to the pageantry of the day as well as provide security and crowd control.

 Within Parliament